Maki-Daisuke/go-triegun/README.md

   -h, --help     Show this help message
 ```

-`gentriematcher` reads text from files specified as command arguments or STDIN
+`triegun` reads text from files specified as command arguments or STDIN
 if no argument is passed.
 Then, it generate Go code matching any of the input
 lines and output the code to STDOUT.
 For example: